sblantipodi/firefly_luciferin/README.md

 # Firefly Luciferin
 **Luciferin** is a generic term for the light-emitting compound found in organisms that generate bioluminescence like Fireflies and Glow Worms.
-`Firefly Luciferin is a Java Fast Screen Capture` PC software designed for [Glow Worm Luciferin](https://github.com/sblantipodi/glow_worm_luciferin) firmware, those two software create the perfect `Bias Lighting and Ambient Light system for PC`.
+`Firefly Luciferin is a Java Fast Screen Capture` PC software designed for [Glow Worm Luciferin](https://github.com/sblantipodi/glow_worm_luciferin) firmware, the combination of these software create the perfect `Bias Lighting and Ambient Light system for PC`.
 _Written in Java with a native flavour for Windows and Linux._